 Nineteenth century French painting is thoroughly represented, with works by Corot, Manet, Boudin, Cézanne, Renoir, Toulouse-Lautrec, Rodin, Degas, and others.
 There are also works by 19th century and early 20th century Spanish artists, including Ramón Casas, Ignacio Zuloaga and Pablo Picasso.

-There are is an outstanding collection of sculptures, one of the most beautiful and important of which is one of the few copies of Rodin´s “The kiss” that exist around the world (picture).
+The outstanding collection of sculptures includes one of the few original copies of Rodin´s “The kiss” that exist around the world.

 Location: Avenida del Libertador 1473, Recoleta.

-For further information visit the museum´s website (in Spanish only): www.mnba.org.ar/
+For further information visit the museum´s website: https://www.bellasartes.gob.ar/en/

 0 comments: